Skip to main content

 Disks

 K3s performance depends on the performance of the database.
 To ensure optimal speed, we recommend using an SSD when possible.
-Disk performance will vary on ARM devices utilizing an SD card or eMMC.

 Networking